AForkintheCode/social/README.md

   ## Installation
-  No installation required, simply insure that all the proper files are  accessible.
+  No installation required, simply ensure that all the proper files are  accessible.

   ## Usage
   Run the app from console using npm start